koalacoding/mario_sokoban/README.md

 14. Divided the map editor window into black border blank squares.
 15. Added a space to the right of the map editor window to place the different sprites.
 16. Program a map editor.
+17. Added a button to save the edited map in the map editor.

 ### To do

-1. Propose a button to save the edited map in the map editor.
+1. Propose a button in the map editor to go back to the menu.